Open-DDR/test-purpose/systemc/qemu_integration/README_QEMU_Integration.md

 ## Conclusion

-The QEMU-SystemC integration provides a powerful platform for system-level verification of LPDDR5 memory controllers.
+The QEMU-SystemC integration provides a powerful platform for system-level verification of DDR memory controllers.
 While there is a performance overhead, the ability to run real operating systems and applications with accurate memory modeling provides invaluable verification capabilities that cannot be achieved with traditional testbenches alone.

 Key benefits:
 - **Complete System Verification**: Test entire software stacks